mathieutu/php-project-launcher/README.md

 $ ./vendor/bin/ppl up

 ```
-*Tip: A container of [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) will be launched with `nginx-proxy` name if not found.
-It will allow you to use several domain names for your projects*
+*Tip: A container of [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) will be launched as `nginx-proxy` if not found and if ther is the standard 'web' container.
+It will allow you to use several domain names for your projects.*

 ## 🎉 Make great things